 Pigeon Point Lighthouse is California's most photographed lighthouse.
-It also ties with Point Arena for honors as the tallest lighthouse on the Pacific Coast.
+It also ties with Point Arena for honors as the tallest lighthouse on the Pacific Coast at 115 feet.

 What You Can Do at Pigeon Point Lighthouse

-The grounds are open, and you can see the lighthouse from the outside during daylight hours.
+The grounds are also open, and you can see the lighthouse from the outside during daylight hours.
 Docents lead history walks around the grounds a few days a week.
 Check the schedule.

 Pigeon Point Lighthouse's Fascinating History

-The Pigeon Point Light was named for the clipper ship Carrier Pigeon, which sank off the point in 1853.
-The lantern room was built at the Lighthouse Service's New York depot and shipped around Cape Horn to California.
+The Pigeon Point Light was named for the clipper ship Carrier Pigeon, which sank off the nearby point of land in 1853.

-After three more ships had been lost in the same area, Congress approved construction of a lighthouse at Pigeon Point, at a cost of $90,000 (which would be well over $2 million today).
+After three more ships were lost in the same area, Congress approved construction of a lighthouse at Pigeon Point, at the cost of $90,000 (which would be well over $2 million today).
 In contrast, the planned project to restore the lighthouse may cost $11 million or more.
+The lantern room was built at the Lighthouse Service's New York depot and shipped around Cape Horn to California.

-Pigeon Point has been a favorite place for tourists since the beginning, and light keepers often doubled as tour guides.
+Pigeon Point has been a favorite place for tourists since the beginning, and early light keepers often doubled as tour guides.
 An excerpt from the 1883 edition of the San Mateo County Gazette: “Our escort was of a very talkative disposition and took great pride in dilating upon the wonders of the establishment.”